Beilis affair: Victim

-Andrei Yushchinsky (1898 – March 12, 1911) was the illegitimate son of Kyiv townsman Feodosiy Chirkov and Alexandra Yushchinskaya, who sold pears, apples, and greens in Kyiv.
+Andriy "Andryusha" Yushchinskyi (1898 – March 12, 1911) was the illegitimate son of Kiev townsman Feodosiy Chirkov and Aleksandra Yushchinskaya, who sold pears, apples, and greens in Kiev.
 He did not know his father: shortly after his birth, Chirkov abandoned his mother after living with her for only two years and was later drafted into military service.
 In 1905, Yushchinskaya married Luka Prikhodko, a bookbinder.

 The boy grew up without proper supervision, as his stepfather, occupied with his workshop, only came home on Saturdays and Sundays.
-His upbringing was primarily overseen by his childless and relatively affluent aunt, Natalia Yushchinskaya, who owned a box-making workshop.
-She also paid for his education: at the age of eight, the boy was enrolled in a "shelter" or "kindergarten" at the Church of St. Theodore in Lukianivka, and the following year, he entered a teachers' seminary.
-Andrei was deeply attached to his aunt and, when asked by a friend if he loved his mother and stepfather, replied that he loved his aunt the most.
-The boy expressed a desire to become a priest ("he liked the uniform, he liked the position", explained his tutor, psalmist of the Church of St. Theodore, Deacon Dmitry Mochugovsky, who worked with the boy for about nine months).
-In 1910, he enrolled in the Kyiv-Sophia Theological School at the Saint Sophia Cathedral.
+His upbringing was primarily overseen by his childless and relatively affluent aunt, Natalya Yushchinskaya, who owned a box-making workshop.
+She also paid for his education: at the age of eight, the boy was enrolled in a "shelter" or "kindergarten" at the St. Theodorus's Church in Lukyanovka, and the following year, he entered a teachers' seminary.
+Andriy was deeply attached to his aunt and, when asked by a friend if he loved his mother and stepfather, replied that he loved his aunt the most.
+The boy expressed a desire to become a priest ("he liked the uniform, he liked the position", explained his tutor, psalmist of the St. Theodorus's Church, Deacon Dmitry Mochugovsky, who worked with the boy for about nine months).
+In 1910, he enrolled in the Kiev-Sophia Theological School at the Saint Sophia Cathedral.

 The boy was described as capable, curious, and brave.
-Because he frequently walked at night and was unafraid of the dark, he earned the nickname "domovoi" (house spirit); at the same time, he "was reserved, did not get close to anyone, and kept to himself".
+Because he frequently walked at night and was unafraid of the dark, he earned the nickname domovoy (house spirit); at the same time, he "was reserved, did not get close to anyone, and kept to himself".